-Always bring rain- and windproof outerwear that can help you adapt to changing weather conditions.
+Always bring rain and windproof outerwear that can help you adapt to changing weather conditions.
 It is a good idea to wear wool as your inner layer so that you keep warm even if you get wet.
-Leave your jeans and trainers at home base; they are not suitable for use in the Norwegian mountains.
-Remember to take all your garbage back, so you help to ensure that the mountains and nature are preserved for the future.
-Be sure to keep a first-aid kit easily accessible in the top cover of your backpack.
+Leave your jeans and trainers at your base, they are not suitable in the Norwegian mountains.
+Be sure to keep a first-aid kit easily accessible in the top of your backpack.
 With good preparation and the right equipment, you’re all set and we wish you a wonderful experience.

 If you are inexperienced or feel unsure about doing a trip, we recommend that you join a guided hike.
 A good guide can turn a bad day into a fantastic experience.
 Never leave the main trail if you are hiking without a guide.

-Norwegian nature is accessible to everyone and although it is free to enjoy, it is also vulnerable.
-Make sure you bring back everything that you take with you, and always leave nature the way you found it.
+Norwegian nature is accessible to everyone.
+But although it is free to enjoy, it is still vulnerable.
+Make sure you bring back everything that you take with you including all garbage and always leave nature the way you found it.
 Stay on the marked trails and show respect for plant and animal life.
+This way, you’re helping to ensure that the mountain landscape is preserved for the future.
 If you also make yourself familiar with the tips below, you are good to go.